gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I'd give a lot to know how strong Cup Rainbow Reaching is.
 And how angry.
 They can step into you, ghosts can, if they're strong.
 They can freeze the meat on your bones, or make you dance like a puppet.
-Not that I could do much dancing with my ankle the way it is...
+Not that I could do much dancing with my ankle the way it is…

 I have my palms up to greet him.
 I bring them back slowly to cover my ears, but all I hear is the hollow sound you always hear when you do that.
 After a moment